U.S. court upholds Harvard race-based admissions; Supreme Court appeal expected | Education

 It said this violated Title VI of the Civil Rights Act of 1964, which the school must comply with in order to receive federal funding.
 U.S. Circuit Judge Sandra Lynch, however, said Harvard's use of race was not "impermissibly extensive" and was instead "meaningful," because it prevented diversity from plummeting.

 The Supreme Court has allowed race to be used in college admissions to promote diversity in the classroom.
-Harvard spokeswoman Rachael Dane said Thursday's decision reflected efforts to "create a diverse campus that promotes learning and encourages mutual respect and understanding. ...
-Now is not the time to turn back the clock on diversity and opportunity."
+Harvard President Lawrence Bacow said the university will continue defending its admissions practices.

 - READ MORE ON: